scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The RPC messages are transported via the {{Connect}}'s rpc protocol; a gRPC-like protocol that carries messages over HTTP/3 (see {{RFC9114}})).
 HTTP3 traffic uses QUIC/UDP ({{RFC9000}}) as a transport layer.
 In the case of SCION, UDP relies on the SCION data plane.

 {{app-a}} provides the entire control service API definition in protobuf format.
+All communication between the Control Services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see {{gRPC}}).
+Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see {{proto3}}).

+The RPC messages are transported via the {{Connect}}'s rpc protocol; a gRPC-like protocol that carries messages over HTTP/3 (see {{RFC9114}})).
+HTTP3 traffic uses QUIC/UDP ({{RFC9000}}) as a transport layer.
+In the case of SCION, UDP relies on the data plane.

+{{app-a}} provides the entire Control Service API definition in protobuf format.

+{{app-b}} provides details about the establishment of the underlying QUIC connections through the data plane.

 {{app-b}} provides details about the establishment of the underlying QUIC connections through the SCION data plane.

+{{app-a}} provides the entire Control Service API definition in protobuf format.

+{{app-b}} provides details about the establishment of the underlying QUIC connections through the data plane.

 # Path Exploration or Beaconing {#beaconing}